skrey/yellow-extensions/source/update/README.md

 `php yellow.php about`

-Updating website at the command line:
+Showing updates at the command line:

 `php yellow.php update`

-`php yellow.php update gallery`
+Updating website at the command line:

-`php yellow.php update english german swedish`
+`php yellow.php update all`

 Adding extensions at the command line: